 When a monetary sanction is the type of sanction imposed, the sanctionable conduct alone does not prescribe the amount of the sanction.
 To review the decision of the amount of the monetary sanction imposed by examining only the conduct giving rise to the sanction would permit a 'wavering standard of subjectivity' unrestrained by law or statute.
-[Emphasis in the original] The Court cited to Ford Motor Co. v.
+[Emphasis in the original]

+The Court cited to its prior decision in Ford Motor Co. v.
 Tyson, 943 S.W.2d 527, 535 (Tex.
-App.-Dallas 1997, orig. proceeding), in which it had held that a monetary sanction under TRCP 215, that is not tied to any evidence and where the basis for the amount is unknown, amounts to an impermissible arbitrary fine.
+App.-Dallas 1997, orig. proceeding), where it held that a monetary sanction under TRCP 215, that is not tied to any evidence and where the basis for the amount is unknown, amounts to an impermissible arbitrary fine.
+See Hanley v.
+Hanley, 813 S.W.2d 511, 521 (Tex.
+App.-Dallas 1991, no writ) (trial court's award of \$50,000 in discovery sanctions, that was not tied to any harm resulting from discovery abuse, was reversed).